bernds/equiv/README.md

 - 'f' and 't' to show/hide the side panes.
 - F5 to start a randomized slide show.
 - 'z' to toggle scale mode.
+- When the picture is larger than the window, it can be clicked and dragged (unless the white balance picker is enabled).
 - Ctrl-'c' and Ctrl-'v' to copy and paste image tweaks, where the copy always includes the full set, and the information to be pasted is controllable by check boxes in the tuning pane.